 The courses we began creating back then are now helping over 1,200 students learn how to plan, launch and operate a modern farm every month for the price of a few coffees each month.

-The bottom line: It should be clear by now that labor poses a significant challenges for local farmers and hiring workers without the knowledge they need to succeed will only pour fuel on the fire.
-To continue growing at the trajectory it’s currently on, the indoor/vertical farming industry will need even more accessible education opportunities for training and developing their farm laborers as well as business managers.
+The bottom line: It should be clear by now that labor poses significant challenges for local farmers and hiring workers without the knowledge they need to succeed will only pour fuel on the fire.
+To continue growing at the trajectory it’s currently on, the indoor/vertical farming industry will need even more accessible educational opportunities for training and developing their farm laborers as well as business managers.

 6) Treat your farm like process.